Gluten-Free Recipes for Appetizers/Snacks

 From Oonagh Williams of Royal Temptations Catering

 The base is a gluten-free sugar cookie I made from a Better Homes and Gardens wheat snickerdoodle cobbler recipe.
 When the cookie dough is cooked on its own cooking sheet, it cooks up thin and crispy.
-The original topping was 3 x 8 ounce packets of cream cheese.
-I used only 1×8 ounce and we liked that quantity the best.
-The original recipe added circles of kiwi fruit to look like pepperoni.
-I used circles of strawberries to look like pepperoni.
+The original topping was three 8 oz packets of cream cheese.
+I used only one 8 oz and we liked that quantity the best.
+The original recipe added circles of kiwi fruit, but I used circles of strawberries to look like pepperoni.
 I chopped fresh mango to imitate yellow bell peppers and drizzled chocolate sauce to imitate balsamic glaze.
 We also preferred just the sweetened cream cheese topping without the key lime juice and lime zest.

 Crust